Home Department: Human Biology

 Mentor: William Giardino (Psychiatry & Behavioral Sciences)

-"Sex-Dependent Extended Amygdala Circuits Underlying the Impact of Early Life Stress on Cocaine Reward"
+"Sex-Specific Extended Amygdala Circuits Underlying the Impact of Early Life Stress on Morphine Reward and Pain Sensitivity"

-Adverse childhood experiences (ACEs) impact ~2/3 of US adults, with women more likely to experience 4+ ACE types.
-ACEs increase adolescent drug initiation and lifetime drug use, but the neurobiological mechanisms underlying the relationship between ACEs, biological sex, and drug-seeking remain largely unknown.
-Aniyah’s project examines the sex-specific role of extended amygdala neuropeptide neurons in mediating impacts of early life stress (ELS) on the reinforcing nature of cocaine in mice.
-Aniyah hypothesize that ELS heightens cocaine-seeking in a BNST activity-dependent manner, with this effect differing by sex and varying across hormonal fluctuations (assessed by estrous staging in female mice).
+Adverse childhood experiences (ACEs) increase risk for developing opioid use disorder (OUD) and chronic pain conditions, with the latter further predisposing individuals to opioid misuse and OUD.
+Women are more likely to experience ACEs, chronic pain, and pain-related opioid use, but the neurobiological mechanisms underlying the relationship between ACEs, biological sex, pain, and opioid use vulnerability remain largely unknown.
+Aniyah’s project examines the sex-specific role of neuropeptide neurons of the extended amygdala in mediating impacts of early life stress (ELS) on morphine reward and pain sensitivity in mice.
+She hypothesizes that ELS heightens morphine-seeking and pain sensitivity in a neuronal activity-dependent manner, with these effects differing by sex and varying across hormonal fluctuations.